windicss/docs/guide/configuration.md

 ## No need to configure variants

-Windi CSS enables all variants for all utilities by default.
+Windi CSS [enables][auto] all variants for all utilities by default.

 When you input the corresponding class, such as `hover:bg-red-500`, the corresponding variant CSS will be [automatically inferred and generated][auto].